-Table 2.2 presents the economic impact of the district's operations spending.
+Table 2.2 presents the economic impact of college operations spending.
 The people employed by the SDCCD and their salaries, wages, and benefits comprise the initial effect, shown in the top row of the table in terms of labor income, non-labor income, total added income, sales, and jobs.
 The additional impacts created by the initial effect appear in the next four rows under the section labeled multiplier effect.
-Summing the initial and multiplier effects, the gross impacts are \$519.1 million in labor income and \$137.9 million in non-labor income.
-This sums to a total impact of \$657 million in total added income associated with the spending of the colleges and their employees in the county.
-This is equivalent to supporting 7,226 jobs.
+Summing the initial and multiplier effects, the gross impacts are \$521.1 million in labor income and \$132.9 million in non-labor income.
+This sums to a total impact of \$654 million in total added income associated with the spending of the colleges and their employees in the county.
+This is equivalent to supporting 7,198 jobs.